Insulation Workers, Mechanical - 47-2132.00

 • Fit insulation around obstructions, and shape insulating materials and protective coverings as required.

-• Install sheet metal around insulated pipes with screws in order to protect the insulation from weather conditions or physical damage.
+• Install sheet metal around insulated pipes with screws to protect the insulation from weather conditions or physical damage.

 • Measure and cut insulation for covering surfaces, using tape measures, handsaws, knives, and scissors.